komyg/rm-shop-v2/tutorial.md

 );
 ```

-Now we are going to create a new component to handle the customer choices.
-First add the Material UI Icons package that will be used on the next component: `yarn add @material-ui/icons`.
+Now we are going to create a new component to handle the user's choices.
+First add the Material UI Icons package: `yarn add @material-ui/icons`.
 Then create the file: *components/character-quantity/character-quantity.tsx* and paste the contents below:

 ```tsx
 import React, { ReactElement, useCallback } from 'react';